Chair of the Board

 Edward Chu is an associate professor of Computer Science and Information Engineering at National Yunlin University of Science and Technology.
 He is an expert in IoT, embedded systems and data science.
 He successfully led several inter-academic and industry-university programs, including the program with BiDaE Technology which helped partner clients win national innovation and medical-care quality awards.

 Edward received his Ph.D. degree from the Department of Computer Science at National Tsing Hua University, Taiwan.
 Before pursuing his doctoral degree, he worked for Acer and Wistron on BIOS kernel and owned a China patent on the kernel.
-As an academician, most of his research remains to be practical in natural.
-In addition to producing publications on methods and prototype systems for diverse purposes such as fall detection, trapped victim detection, crowdsourcing, and active and intelligent emergency response, and so on.
+As an academician, most of his research remains to be practical in nature, producing publications on methods and prototype systems for diverse purposes such as fall detection, trapped victim detection, crowdsourcing, and active and intelligent emergency response, and so on.
 Several of his university-industry collaboration efforts produced results that benefited both the companies and the university.
 As examples, a hyperspectral remote sensing IoT system has been transferred to Isuzu Optics Corp. for commercialization.
 A tutorial of embedded operating system has been adopted by Microsoft, Taiwan.
 A patented technology of identifying indoor emergency events has been transferred to Taiwan Shin Knog Security Co., LTD. Recently, Edward developed a mobile augmented reality based indoor navigation app on BiDaE indoor positioning platform and explored the use of natural language and social media tools for querying object tracking systems.
 They are good candidates for commercialization by BiDaE if and when needs arise.

 Edward has been a member of BiDaE team from the very start.
 As a co-founder, he helped BiDaE connect and work with some of the early adopters of BiDaE products.
 In the future, he will continue to provide BiDaE with suggestions and advises as well as view points from the perspective of likely customers, competitors and collaborators.